gulpetl/vinyl-ftp/README.md

 Supports parallel transfers, conditional transfers, buffered or streamed files, and more.
 Often performs better than your favorite desktop FTP client.

+Forked from [vinyl-ftp](https://github.com/gulpetl/vinyl-ftp) to add support for Node-RED as part of the [gulpetl](https://gulpetl.com/) project.

 ## Usage

 Nice and gulpy deployment task: